 The COVID-19 pandemic has significantly impacted employee engagement.
 Workers have suffered unfavorable consequences due to the current shifting job environment.
 The paper aims to uncover the essential antecedents of employee engagement in the contemporary context.
 It also considers the unusual scenario that impacts workers from all industries worldwide.
 The antecedents of employee involvement during COVID-19 are identified through the literature study.
 The six antecedents identified of employee engagement in the current situation of COVID- 19 are; (1) Job and family conflict; (2) Supervisor support; (3) Turnover Intention; (4) Stress; and (5) Skill development; (6) Internal Communication.
 Organizations had already recognized this need before the pandemic, but it is now seen as a critical tool for their staff.
 According to the study, catering to employees' mental and physical requirements during COVID-19 will likely increase employee engagement.
-Employers are encouraged to demonstrate that good working conditions are linked to employee engagement as a fresh novelty.
+Employee and an a fresh novelty.

-#605 Interplay between Managerial Gender Author(s): Sagar Pujari, Dr. Roles and Social Styles in Remote Work Shilpee A. Dasgupta and Models: An Extensive Examination of Shubh Majumdarr Factors Influencing Employee Voice and · Engagement
+#605 Interplay between Managerial Gender Author(s): Sagar Pujari, Dr. Roles and Social Styles in Remote Work Shilpee A. Dasgupta and Models: An Extensive Examination of Shubh Majumdarr Factors Influencing Employee Voice and Engagement